Music in the operating theater may not be safe: Study

-A surgeon on the job is five times more likely to repeat a request when music is playing in the operating theatre, says a study casting doubt on the wisdom of this common practice.
+A surgeon on the job is five times more likely to repeat a request when music is playing in the operating theater, says a study casting doubt on the wisdom of this common practice.

 “Music in the operating theatre can interfere with team communication, but is seldom recognized as a potential safety hazard,” said the study, published on Wednesday in the Journal of Advanced Nursing.